maltreanungkur/web/content/teaching/UDGRP/Problem_Set.md

 type: docs
 prev: teaching/UDGRP
 ---
-If you're here just for the problem sets, we've got you covered!
-Simply click on the download button.
+You can access the problem sets that were set out every day, right after the class in the UDGRP.

 |     Lecture Date      |      Problem Set      |     Download     |
 |:---------------------:|:---------------------:|:----------------:|